orkes-io/docs/docs/getting-started/step1.md

 import Install from '@site/src/components/install.mdx';

-# Step 1: Your first Workflow Application
+# Step 1: First Workflow Application

 Let’s build a workflow for the sample banking use case - deposit funds into a customer account and notify them via email and SMS about the status.